-The ConneCTed Communities Grant Program is funded by the 2021 American Rescue Plan Act Coronavirus Capital Projects Fund allocated $10 billion for states to invest in high-quality, modern infrastructure to support communities’ critical needs as they recover from the COVID-19 public health emergency.
-The CPF supports investment in the construction and deployment of broadband infrastructure projects that are designed to deliver service (at speeds of at least 100 Mbps/100 Mbps) that supports the statewide goal of universal access to affordable, resilient, and reliable internet access.
+The ConneCTed Communities Grant Program is funded by the 2021 American Rescue Plan Act Coronavirus Capital Projects Fund (CPF) allocated $10 billion for states to invest in high-quality, modern infrastructure to support communities’ critical needs as they recover from the COVID-19 public health emergency.
+DEEP’s $40.8 million CPF-based competitive grant program will fund broadband infrastructure projects designed to deliver service (at speeds of at least 100 Mbps/100 Mbps) that supports the statewide goal of universal access to affordable, resilient, and reliable internet access.
 The program will focus funding on low-income/multi-family curb-to-home broadband infrastructure buildout and underserved area broadband infrastructure.